-New for 2020! – If you are a keen ski tourer in search of somewhere new and exciting, then Slovenias’ Julian Alps could be just what you are looking for.
-Extraordinarily beautiful and retaining a ‘wild’ feel more commonly associated with greater mountain ranges, the area boasts fantastic ski touring and plenty of challenging terrain.
+If you are a keen tourer in search of somewhere new and off the beaten track, then our Slovenia ski touring week could be just what you are looking for.
+Set in the extraordinarily beautiful Julian Alps, the region retains a ‘wild’ feel more commonly associated with the Greater Ranges and offers great skiing and plenty of challenging terrain.
 Planned and guided by our good friend and well known Slovenian guide Klemen Gricar, this is a very descent focused week, using a mixture of uplift and skinning to access the best backcountry terrain around the range.

 The Julian Alps are part of the Southern Limestone Alps that stretch from north-eastern Italy to Slovenia, where they rise to 2,864 metres at the summit of Triglav, the highest mountain in Slovenia.
 The range is named after Julius Caesar, who founded the municipium of Cividale del Friuli at the foot of these mountains.